 Tip: If you are getting married in Dubai, have a look at this amazing bridal salon that offers this service: Ginger + Poppy Bridal Boutique.

-My final tip for your wedding planning during social distancing is thinking about details!
+My final tip for your wedding planning during a pandemic is thinking about details!

 Here some ideas that are often overlooked but are a great way to personalize your big day even further:

-I honestly hope this article gave you some inspiration about how you can keep planning your dream weddings during this crazy time right now!!
+I hope this article gave you some inspiration about how you can keep planning your dream wedding during a pandemic where social distancing is essential!

-If you like to have more support, have a look at my website to find out how I can help you even further or get in touch with me directly!
+If you like to have more support, have a look at my website to find out how I can help you even further, or get in touch with me directly to set up a complimentary consultation call!